ariessa/calculate-uniswap-v3-lp/README.md

 /api/calculate_lp

-Sample of sending POST request with a request body using `cURL`
+Sample of sending a POST request with a request body using `cURL`

 ```
 curl --location 'http://localhost:4000/api/calculate_lp' \